industrial-edge/livetwin-earthquake-detection-ie-fc/README.md

 - Simatic Flow Creator V 1.0.4

 ## Set up steps
 You can find the further information about the following steps in the [docs](docs/Installation.md)
 - Export Simulink model
 - Import the model to LiveTwin
+  - Create instance
+  - Create Flow Creator project
-- Configure the LiveTwin project properties
+- Configure the Flow Creator project properties
 - Configure S7 Connector
 - Configure Databus
 - Run the simulation
+  - Visualize the data
+  - Send shock status back to PLC

 ## Documentation
 - Here is a link to the [docs](docs/) of this application example.